 Sometimes when a guy is into your friend but not really sure how to get into her life he may strike up a friendship with you in order to get to her.

 Think of yourself as a human bridge, or an unwitting matchmaker.

 He’s texting you every day to try to become your best friend so that you’ll eventually introduce him to the real object of his desire:

 Isn’t it beautiful to help love grow?

-18) He thinks starting as friends is his best shot to become more than friends
+19) He thinks starting as friends is his best shot at becoming more than friends

 Guys can be shy, awkward, hurt from past relationships, or just plain inexperienced.